mentalmodelsdaily/mentalmodelsdaily.github.io/_posts/2019-11-01-mentalModels.md

   - Prepare : Arm ourselves with anti-fragility so we can benefit from the volatility of the world.

 - How to prepare?
-  1. Upside Optionality\
+  1. Upside Optionality
-  Seek out situations that we expect, have good odds of offereing us oppoutunities.
+      - Seek out situations that we expect, have good odds of offereing us oppoutunities.
 Eg. A party with important guests and nothing to lose.

   2. Learn how to fail properly
-      1. Never take a risk where your are taken out of the game completely (100% loss)
+      - Never take a risk where your are taken out of the game completely (100% loss)
-      2. Develop personal resiliance to learn from failures and start again.
+      - Develop personal resiliance to learn from failures and start again.

-**7. Inversion**
+---

-### Change your perspective
+**7. Inversion** - Change your perspective

 Inversion is powerful tool, which helps you identify and remove obstacles to success.